f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 .1.3.6.1.4.1.12276.1.2.1.1.3.1. **6** .8.112.108.97.116.102.111.114.109.0  = cpu0 **CoreTotal5MinAvg**

-The above OIDs are to monitor cpu0.
-If you want to monitor cpu1 then change the last digisdt from 0 to 1 on the above OIDs:
+If you want to monitor cpu1 then change the last digit from 0 to 1 on the above OIDs:

 As an example for cpu1 to poll for the various time intervals: